Waikato Aero Club

-The Waikato Aero Club (WAC) was founded in 1933 to provide pilot training and aerial services to the Waikato region of New Zealand.
+The Waikato Aero Club (Waikato Avitation) was founded in 1933 to provide pilot training and aerial services to the Waikato region of New Zealand.
 The club is based at Hamilton Airport near Rukuhia, on the outskirts of Hamilton.

 The club has New Zealand Qualifications Authority as an education services provider and runs a full-time ab initio to commercial pilot course of study for qualifying students.

 The Waikato Aero Club is affiliated with the Royal New Zealand Aero Club and actively participates in the annual flying skills competitions organised by the RNZAC national body.